abik11/tips-tricks/CSharp/Performance.md

 List<int> tmp2 = tmp1;
 ```

+#### Ref vs. out
+The value of the reference of the object is passed to the function when object is passed as an argument.
+And in case of value types the value itself is passed.
+But with **ref** and **out** it is possible to also pass value type variables by reference.
+But those modifiers also have their meaning for reference types.
+* ref - means that the given argument may be modified within the function and is passed by reference (in case of both - reference and value type)
+* out - means that the given argument will be initialized (so it doesn't have to be initialized before passing it to the method - which is quite unusual for value types) or a value will be assigned to it

 ### Performance tips
 * Avoid boixng and uboxing (casting variables to **object**) - use `int[]` and `List<int>` instead of **List** and **ArrayList**
 * Use **StringBuilder** - it uses the pointer to the string internally and does not create new string every time you try to modify it.